zebedeeLewis/handlebars-loader/README.md

 Type: `{(null|string|RegExp|Array.<(null|string|RegExp)>)}`
 Default: `null`

 Zero or more regular expressions each matching a string to be replaced with a require statement.
 Each RegExp must contain a named group named "path" that captures the string that should be used as the require statements path.
+Inserting the string '....' into your array of patterns will cause a default set of patterns to be appended your array of patterns.

 ### `exclude`
 Type: `{(null|string|RegExp|Array.<(null|string|RegExp)>)}`